 “But, apart from the texture, the taste itself is unchanged,” he added.

-Is 3D-Printing Food Safe?
+Is 3D-Printed Food Safe?

 Yes, 3D-printed food is safe if printed in a clean environment.
 Regular food-handling and health codes should be adhered to, including sanitized equipment and fresh ingredients.

-What Are the Pros of 3D-Printed Food?
+Pros of 3D-Printed Food

 The indisputable advantage of 3D-printed foods is in the medium’s customizability.
 An operator can control the shape, structure, flavor profile and nutritional stability of a dish by integrating different ingredients into the 3D-printing process.
+Plus, dispensing 3D-printed food material is semi-automated thanks to machinery, so food structures don’t have to be layered by hand.

 “Personalization can be done at different levels, from printing your name or photo in chocolate to manipulating a product at the nutrient level so it fits your body’s needs,” Jacobs said.